publiclab/plotsbot/README.md

 ## Submitting Behaviors

-If you want to submit your own behavior, you pull request needs to be self-contained.
+If you want to submit your own behavior, your pull request needs to be self-contained.
 That is, it requires the following essential components:

 1. The core behavior object file inside the `src/behaviors` directory.
 2. A unit test for the behavior inside the `spec` directory named `<behavior-name>-spec.js`.